 Euro 2016 Qualifying: As it stands

-With just one matchday left in qualifying for the European Championships, we see who needs what from their final outing to make it to France
+Germany, Wales and Northern Ireland are among the teams who could seal their place at Euro 2016 in the next round of fixtures.

-Ahead of the final matchday of Euro 2016 qualification, we take a look at what each of the contenders need from the coming round of fixtures to take them a step closer to next year's tournament in France.
+As qualifying for Euro 2016 nears its conclusion, here we take a look at what each of the contenders need from the coming round of fixtures to take a step closer to next year's tournament in France.

 Group A